Oceans are essential to the sustainability of the planet. We must take care of them and manage them responsibly.

 Our own fleet will also have objectives designed to reduce its impact on biodiversity and the environment.

 The fishing method employed by our vessels is purse-seine fishing.
 FADs are commonly used to make fishing operations more efficient.
 However, we want to rebalance our impact on the environment by increasing the number of catches made without the use of these devices.
-Currently 16% of our catches are made without the use of FADs.

 Active FADs per vessel